the mental load of motherhood

 breaking the silence

 Every December, the holiday mental load intensifies the emotional load of motherhood in ways most people never see.
-As a NICU nurse, IBCLC, and mother, I see the cracks forming long before mums ever admit they’re not coping.
+As a NICU nurse, IBCLC, and mother, I see the cracks forming long before mums say, “I’m not coping.”

 December magnifies everything: